-Engine, cylinder: OEM bore as approved for AMA Professional Class C competition.
+Engine, cylinder: OEM same make and model as original.
+Bore as approved for AMA Professional Class C competition.
 Overbore of 0.080" is allowed.

-Engine, transmission: OEM, four speed maximum.
+Engine, transmission: OEM same make and model as original.
+Four-speed maximum.

 Frame: OEM twin shock or rigid frame, the same make and model as the engine.
 Aftermarket rigid frames are allowed.
+Adjustable rake steering head or adjustable swing arm pivot are not permitted.